bsamek/evergreen-wiki/Commit-Queue.md

 * Add/remove patch definitions for tests to be run against PRs (tags or variant and task regexes)

 # Queue Monitoring
+The commit queue for a specified project can be viewed in the [web UI](https://spruce.mongodb.com/commit-queue/mongodb-mongo-master)
-The Evergreen CLI exposes two subcommands under `evergreen commit-queue` to monitor the commit queue
+Additionally, the Evergreen CLI exposes two subcommands under `evergreen commit-queue` to monitor the commit queue

 ## List
 `evergreen commit-queue list --project <project_id>`